TheHive-Project/CortexDocs/analyzer_requirements.md

 Supply the API key as the value for the `key` parameter.

 ## Subscription and License-based Analyzers
+### Autofocus
+[Autofocus](https://www.paloaltonetworks.com/cortex/autofocus) is a Threat Intelligence Platform provided by Palo Alto Networks as a commercial product

+This analyzer comes in 3 flavors:
+- AUTOFOCUS_**GetSampleAnalysis**: fetch the full analysis of sample based on its hash (hash).
+- AUTOFOCUS_**SearchIOC**: fetch samples linked to a specific IOC (domain, fqdn, user-agent, imphash, ip, mutex, url, tag).
+- AUTOFOCUS_**SearchJSON**: fetch samples matching a complex search in JSON format (other).

+#### Requirements
+You need to be an Autofocus customer of Palo Alto Networks to have access to their API and be able to use the analyzer.

+Provide your API key as a value to the `apikey` parameter.

 ### DNSDB
 Leverage Farsight Security's [DNSDB](https://www.dnsdb.info/) for Passive DNS.